humboldt123/touch-grass/README.md

 > [!CAUTION]
-> ⭐ Our project for Philly Codefest 2024 is dangerously cool
+> ⭐ Our project for Philly Codefest 2024 is really cool

 **What is Touch Grass**